If you just want to quickly try out Idyll, we offer an online editor where you can play around and try out the language.

 package.json- This file contains all the metadata for your project.

-npm start and Idyll will compile your file and open it in your web browser.
+idyll.
+Idyll will compile your project and open it in your web browser.
 Every time you save the

 components/default/ folder contains the default components that Idyll provides.
 If you need to directly update one of these components or their styles, feel free - Idyll is built to be customized.